Hereward the Wake: Historicity

-The existence of Hereward is not generally disputed, though the story of his life, especially as recounted in the Gesta, almost certainly contains exaggerations of his deeds and some outright fictions.
-Hugh M. Thomas argues that the Gesta is intended to be an entertaining story about an English hero, creating a fantasy of successful resistance to the Normans.
+The existence of Hereward is not generally disputed, but the story of his life, especially as recounted in the Gesta, almost certainly contains exaggerations of his deeds and some outright fictions.
+Hugh M. Thomas argues that the Gesta is intended to be an entertaining story about an Anglo-Saxon hero creating a fantasy of successful resistance to the Normans.
 Hereward is always motivated by honest emotions and displays chivalric values in his warfare, unlike his enemies.
 His supreme manly prowess is constantly emphasised.
-Potentially discreditable episodes such as the looting of Peterborough are excused, and even wiped out by stories such as the vision of St. Peter leading him to return the loot.
+Potentially-discreditable episodes such as the looting of Peterborough are excused and even wiped out by stories such as the vision of St. Peter leading him to return the loot.

 The fact of Hereward's participation in the events at Ely is attested in early documents such as the annal for 1071 in the Anglo-Saxon Chronicle.
 Another text of the Chronicle also tells of his involvement in the looting.
 Early sources say nothing about him other than the fact that he was at Ely and that he led the last band of resisters.
 Estoire des Engleis (c.1140) says that he had a noble family, but is unspecific.
-His alleged genealogy is given in the Gesta and the later Historia Croylandensis, though with some variations.
+His alleged genealogy is given in the Gesta and the later Historia Croylandensis but with some variations.
 By the 15th century, the Wake family were claiming descent from him and elevating his ancestry by asserting that he was the son of Leofric, Earl of Mercia and Lady Godiva.

 It is possible that some of the stories about Hereward mutated into tales about Robin Hood or influenced them.
 Hereward nevertheless remained a minor figure until the Victorian period, when the idea of native Anglo-Saxon heroism became popular.
-Charles Kingsley’s 1865 novel Hereward the Wake: the Last of the English elevated Hereward to the position of a national hero.
+Kingsley's novel elevated Hereward to the position of a national hero.
 It drew on the theory that traditional English liberties were destroyed by the "Norman yoke", an idea earlier popularised in Walter Scott's novel Ivanhoe.
 Both novels helped create the image of a romantic Anglo-Saxon England violated by Norman tyranny.
 After its publication Hereward appears in numerous popular historical works.